The solutions should be submitted by e-mail to slkuznetsov@hse.ru; the deadline is Monday October 28, 20:00 Moscow time.

-The exam will be checked on Wednesday, and the results will be put in the grading sheet.
-On Thursday (21:00 Moscow time), the grades will be transmitted to the study office, after that no changes will be possible.
-The final exam is obligatory for all students enrolled in the course, no exceptions.
+The exam will be checked Monday evening, and the results will be put in the grading sheet.
+On Tuesday October 29, 18:00 Moscow time, the grades will be transmitted to the study office, after that no changes will be possible.

 Grading Formula